OlamilekanJohn/Climate-Finance-Project/README.md

 **Issue:** All three models achieved R² below 20%, which initially appeared to signal model failure.

 **Solution:** This was reframed as a substantive analytical finding rather than a technical problem.
 The low R² indicates that observable country characteristics — including physical risk, GDP, governance, and emissions — explain only a minority of variance in finance allocation.
-Unobserved political factors, bilateral agreements, and donor institutional preferences are the dominant drivers.
+Unobserved political factors, bilateral agreements, and donor institutional preferences may be more dominant drivers.
 This conclusion is well-supported in the climate finance literature and is itself a meaningful contribution.

-### Problem 6 — Plotly Maps Not Saving as PNG

-**Issue:** Maps generated using Plotly saved as blank white images when using `fig.write_image()` due to conflicts between the kaleido library and the Jupyter async environment on macOS.

-**Solution:** Maps were saved as interactive HTML files using `fig.write_html()`, then captured at high resolution using Chrome's built-in full-page screenshot tool (Developer Tools → Capture full size screenshot).
-This produced high-resolution images suitable for poster inclusion without any dependency conflicts.

-### Problem 7 — SHAP Waterfall Plot Saving as Blank

-**Issue:** `shap.plots.waterfall()` renders immediately to the display rather than into a matplotlib figure buffer, causing `plt.savefig()` to capture a blank canvas.

-**Solution:** Added `show=False` to the SHAP call to suppress immediate rendering, then used `plt.gcf()` to retrieve the active figure before saving.
-This captured the plot correctly at 300 DPI.

 ---

-## 7. Recommendations
+## 7. Recommendations for Action and Future Work

 ### 7.1 Adopt Risk-Weighted Allocation Criteria